articles

 Gen 4 Glocks--A Step Backward? by James Tarr

-Author has some legitimate complaints about the latest Glock pistols
+Author has some legitimate complaints about the latest Glock pistol.

 How Does a Glock Work? by Butch